 Adoption of the Virginia Board of Education Guidance for Student Code of Conduct Policy and Alternatives to Suspension encourages school divisions to develop local board policies that:

-Promote a- vision for improving conditions for learning so that all students experience a safe, supportive school environment that allows them to acquire the attributes outlined in the Virginia Board of Education’s Profile of a Graduate.
+Promote an equity-centered vision for improving conditions for learning so that all students experience a safe, supportive school environment that allows them to acquire the attributes outlined in the Virginia Board of Education’s Profile of a Graduate.

 Advocate for training school staff and providing resources to implement the local division’s code of conduct using data to analyze and address challenges and successes.